-Our primary use of capital has been, and we expect will continue to be during 2021 and for the foreseeable future, for the acquisition, exploration and development of oil and natural gas properties and for midstream investments.
-Excluding any possible significant acquisitions, we expect to fund our capital expenditures for 2021 primarily through a combination of cash on hand, operating cash flows and performance incentives paid to us by Five Point in connection with San Mateo.
-If capital expenditures were to exceed our operating cash flows in 2021, we expect to fund any such excess capital expenditures through borrowings under the Credit Agreement or the San Mateo Credit Facility (assuming availability under such facilities) or through other capital sources, including borrowings under additional credit arrangements, the sale or joint venture of midstream assets, oil and natural gas producing assets, leasehold interests or mineral interests and potential issuances of equity, debt or convertible securities, none of which may be available on satisfactory terms or at all.
+Our primary use of capital has been, and we expect will continue to be during 2022 and for the foreseeable future, for the acquisition, exploration and development of oil and natural gas properties and for midstream investments.
+Excluding any possible significant acquisitions, we expect to fund our capital expenditures for 2022 primarily through a combination of cash on hand, operating cash flows and performance incentives paid to us by Five Point in connection with San Mateo.
+If capital expenditures were to exceed our operating cash flows in 2022, we expect to fund any such excess capital expenditures through borrowings under the Credit Agreement or the San Mateo Credit Facility (assuming availability under such facilities) or through other capital sources, including borrowings under additional credit arrangements, the sale or joint venture of midstream assets, oil and natural gas producing assets, leasehold interests or mineral interests and potential issuances of equity, debt or convertible securities, none of which may be available on satisfactory terms or at all.
 Our future success in growing proved reserves and production will be highly dependent on our ability to generate operating cash flows and access outside sources of capital.

-At December 31, 2020, we had cash totaling \$57.9 million and restricted cash totaling \$33.5 million, which was associated with San Mateo.
+At December 31, 2021, we had cash totaling \$48.1 million and restricted cash totaling \$38.8 million, which was primarily associated with San Mateo.
 By contractual agreement, the cash in the accounts held by our less-than-wholly-owned subsidiaries is not to be commingled with our other cash and is to be used only to fund the capital expenditures and operations of these less-than-wholly-owned subsidiaries.

-At December 31, 2020, we had (i) \$1.05 billion of outstanding 5.875% senior notes due September 2026 (the "Notes"), (ii) \$440.0 million in borrowings outstanding under the Credit Agreement, (iii) approximately \$45.8 million in outstanding letters of credit issued pursuant to the Credit Agreement and (iv) \$7.5 million outstanding under an unsecured U.S. Small Business Administration ("SBA") loan.
-In February 2020, the lenders under the Credit Agreement completed their review of our proved oil and natural gas reserves, and, as a result, the borrowing base was reaffirmed at \$900.0 million.
-We elected to increase the borrowing commitment from \$500.0 million to \$700.0 million, and the maximum facility amount remained \$1.5 billion.
-We also added two new banks to our lending group as part of this redetermination process.
-This February 2020 redetermination constituted the regularly scheduled May 1 redetermination.
-In October 2020, the lenders under our Credit Agreement completed their review of our proved oil and natural gas reserves, and, as a result, the borrowing base was reaffirmed at \$900.0 million.
-We elected to keep the borrowing commitment at \$700.0 million, the maximum facility amount remained \$1.5 billion and no changes were made to the terms of the Credit Agreement.
-This October 2020 redetermination constituted the regularly scheduled November 1 redetermination.
-Borrowings under the Credit Agreement are limited to the lowest of the borrowing base, the maximum facility amount and the elected commitment (subject to compliance with the covenant noted below).
-The Credit Agreement matures in October 2023.
-The Credit Agreement requires the Company to maintain a debt to EBITDA ratio, which is defined as debt outstanding (net of up to \$50.0 million of cash or cash equivalents), divided by a rolling four quarter EBITDA calculation, of 4.00 or less.
-We believe that we were in compliance with the terms of the Credit Agreement at December 31, 2020.
-Between December 31, 2020 and February 23, 2021, we repaid an additional
+At December 31, 2021, we had (i) \$1.05 billion of outstanding 5.875% senior notes due September 2026 (the "Notes"), (ii) \$100.0 million in borrowings outstanding under the Credit Agreement, (iii) approximately \$45.8 million in outstanding letters of credit issued pursuant to the Credit Agreement and (iv) \$7.5 million outstanding under an unsecured U.S. Small Business Administration ("SBA") loan.
+In November 2021, the Company and lenders under our Credit Agreement entered into a Fourth Amended and Restated Credit Agreement, under which the borrowing base was increased to \$1.35 billion.
+We elected to keep the borrowing commitment at \$700.0 million, the maximum facility amount remained \$1.5 billion and certain modifications were made to the terms of the Credit Agreement.
+These modifications include extending the maturity date to October 31, 2026, increasing the borrowing rate for a base rate loan or a Eurodollar loan under such facility by 0.50% and updating the key financial covenants under the Credit Agreement to require the Company to maintain (i) a current ratio, which is defined as (x) total consolidated current assets plus the unused availability under the credit Agreement divided by (y) total consolidated current liabilities less current maturities under the Credit Agreement, of not less than 1.0 to 1.0 at the end of each fiscal quarter, and (ii) a debt to EBITDA ratio, which is defined as total debt outstanding (net of up to \$75.0 million of cash or cash equivalents) divided by a rolling four quarter EBITDA calculation, of 3.50 to 1.0 or less.
+This November 2021 update to the lowest of the borrowing base, the maximum facility amount and the elected commitment (subject to compliance with the covenants noted above).
+We believe that we were in compliance with the terms of the Credit Agreement at December 31, 2021.
+Between December 31, 2021 and February 28, 2022, we repaid an additional \$25.0 million of borrowings outstanding under the Credit Agreement.